victorbrndls/Viwks/README.md

 # Viwks

-An Application to get data from websites periodicaly.
+An Application to get data from websites periodically.

 ## Features
 Fast and light-weight.